Maryland Contamination Concern

-If your drinking water is supplied via public utility or municipality, sometimes the testing results for PFAS contamination is made publicly available -- so that is the first place to look.
-You can call or write your local water provider and ask, "When was the last test for PFAS levels in my drinking water performed, and what was the result?".
-Hopefully they have tested for PFAS contamination, and have done so recently.
+If your drinking water is supplied via public utility or municipality, sometimes there is testing results for PFAS chemicals made publicly available -- so that is the first place to look.
+Many environmental organizations (Environmental Protection Agency, Environmental Working Group) publish PFAS drinking water test results online.

 There are also numerous companies, agencies and organizations that can come to your home and test your drinking water for PFAS contaminants such as PFOA and PFOS (the man-made chemicals in AFFF).

-Simply Google, "Water Testing Labs near Rosaryville" and many of the options will be presented.
+Simply Google, "Water Testing Labs near Gambrills" and many of the options will be presented.

 You want to look for a lab or company that has been certified to analyze drinking water samples and can detect PFAS chemicals to the part per trillion.

 Also, many at-home water delivery companies (ie. Culligan) are now offering to test your drinking water.
 Some even offer to do it for free, in hopes that if you don't like the level of contamination you find in the water from your well or municipality, that you will buy water jug delivery from them.
 So that is an option, too.

 There are also numerous local and state environmental and health organizations in your area that have water testing labs.
 However, their willingness to do individual "house calls" to test drinking water is at their discretion — so if you reach out to them inquiring about water testing at your home, they may or may not agree to do it.
 Not because they don't want to help, but many of these agencies are extremely busy with existing projects and larger-scale water analysis.

 Do I need to get my water tested?

 No. While it's certainly prudent to know what is in your drinking water, it is not necessary to test it to participate or be eligible in the emerging litigation.